Active Travel in Cheshire East

 Black Lane and Hurdsfield Road

-Footways on Black Lane and Hurdsfield Road have been widened to provide a shared path for pedestrians and cyclists.
-New crossing points have been added.
-The scheme also includes upgrades to a toucan crossing and a signalled junction on Hurdsfield Road and improved street lighting.
-Tactile surface tiling has been laid to emphasise walking and cycling priority.
+Footpaths on Black Lane and Hurdsfield Road were widened to provide a shared path for pedestrians and cyclists.
+New safe crossing points were added.
+The scheme also included upgrades to a toucan crossing and a signalled junction on Hurdsfield Road and improved street lighting.
+Tactile surface tiling was laid to emphasise walking and cycling priority.
 As well as new signage, there is new guard rail alongside the River Bollin.
 The installation of a new parallel crossing for pedestrians and cyclists at the exit from the Tesco store in March 2024 completed the scheme.

 People crossing the road